rjolaverria/serverless-embeddings-pinecone/README.md

 This was generated using the Serverless Framework AWS Python template.

-This is an example of a way to generate and store embeddings for new documents in an S3 bucket usings Lambda, SQS, Postgres(pgvector) and OpenAI(text-embedding-ada-002).
+This is an example of a way to generate and store embeddings for new documents in an S3 bucket usings Lambda, SQS, Pinecone(Serverless) and OpenAI(text-embedding-ada-002).

 ## Plugins
 - serverless-python-requirements